Limulo/website-restyle2016/_drafts/2017-10-23-door-simulation.md

 Below the code of the Processing.js simulation

 Press the mouse button to apply a force to the door!
-If you want you can change the simulation parameter like the _stiffness/elasticity_ of the spring, the amount of _losses_ of the system or the door _mass_: simply use the sliders below.
+If you want you can change the simulation parameters like the _stiffness/elasticity_ of the spring, the amount of _losses_ of the system or the door _mass_: simply use the sliders below.

 <div id="p5js-container">
   <div class="table">